Alexander Ovechkin: Dynamo Moscow (2001–2005)

 Ovechkin began playing in the Russian Super League (RSL) for Dynamo Moscow at the age of 16.
 Making his professional debut in the 2001–02 season, he scored four points in 21 games.
-He would spend three seasons there prior to being drafted by the NHL, and he would rack up 36 goals and 32 assists in 152 career games.
+He would spend three seasons there prior to being drafted into the NHL, and he would rack up 36 goals and 32 assists in 152 career games.

-The following off-season, Ovechkin was selected first overall in the 2004 NHL Entry Draft by the Washington Capitals.
+The following off-season, Ovechkin was selected first overall in the 2004 NHL entry draft by the Washington Capitals.
 He had been projected as the first overall pick for nearly two years and had earned comparisons to Mario Lemieux.
-He was so highly regarded that the Florida Panthers attempted to draft him in the 2003 NHL Entry Draft in the ninth round, even though his birthday was two days after the cut-off (15 September 1985).
+He was so highly regarded that the Florida Panthers attempted to draft him in the 2003 NHL entry draft in the ninth round, even though his birthday was two days after the cut-off (15 September 1985).
 Rick Dudley, the general manager of the Panthers, claimed the pick was legitimate, claiming that Ovechkin was old enough with leap years taken into consideration.

 Due to the 2004–05 NHL lockout, Ovechkin remained with Dynamo for one more season.
 In the playoffs, he helped Dynamo win the RSL title.

 With the threat of the lockout canceling another NHL season, Ovechkin signed a contract with rival Russian team Avangard Omsk.
 To maintain his eligibility for the NHL in the event that the lockout ended, the contract contained an out clause with a 20 July 2005 deadline.
 Although a new NHL collective bargaining agreement (CBA) had not yet been reached between players and owners, Ovechkin decided to opt out and signed with the Capitals on 5 August 2005.
 The deal was a three-year, entry-level contract worth the rookie maximum of $984,200 per season with performance-based bonuses to inflate his annual salary to as much as $3.9 million.